-PHCA uses a combination of the A Beka Book, Bob Jones University, Purposeful Design, Prentice Hall, Techno Kids and the Six Traits for Writing curriculum for Bible, Reading, Language, Phonics, Spelling, Poetry, Writing, Creative Writing, Penmanship, Arithmetic, Technology, Science, Health, History, and Geography.
+PHCA uses a combination of Abeka, Bob Jones University, Purposeful Design, Savvas, Techno Kids and the Six Traits for Writing curriculum for Bible, Reading, Language, Phonics, Spelling, Poetry, Writing, Creative Writing, Penmanship, Arithmetic, Technology, Science, Health, History, and Geography.

 STEM (Science, Technology, Engineering, & Math) is more than just knowledge in these academic areas.
-Our program is very comprehensive and challenging which includes hands-on learning that helps students develop critical thinking, creativity, and the ability to collaborative as they problem solve real world situations.
+Our program is comprehensive & challenging which includes hands-on learning that helps students develop critical thinking, creativity, and the ability to collaborative as they problem solve real world situations.
 Lessons are also integrated with biblical principles as the materials are taught on the supposition that all truth comes from God.